 Cllr Smith explained that the Council had replaced the bus shelter at the other end of Burwell but the one that the lady had spoken about was unfortunately regularly vandalized and therefore the Council was trying to find one that would stand up to vandalism.
-The Town Clerk added that there was a budget for this to be done and the Marriott's Walk shelter would not survive being moved.
+The Town Clerk added that there was a budget for this to be done and the Council had been informed by Oxfordshire County council the Marriott's Walk bus shelter would not survive being moved.